varmoh/k8s_helm_deployment/README.md

 Note: You can add as many components/modules etc as you need to uninstall.

 ```
-python3 uninstall.py components.yaml component-byk-ruuter component-byk-resql component-byk-tim
+python3 uninstall.py components.yaml component-test component-test2 component-testX
 ```

 #### Things to look out for
-While inside the components.yaml, modules.yaml and post-deploy.yaml deployments are in order, be noted, that `component-databases` should always be a first one to be deployed.
+While inside the components.yaml, modules.yaml and post-deploy.yaml deployments are in order, be noted, that `component that controls Postgres databases` should always be a first one to be deployed.

 When updating the info inside components.yaml, modules.yaml, post-deploy.yaml follow the yaml structure very strictly.
 for example: